 What Is Tinnitus & Why Do I Hear This White Noise in My Head?

-You’ve probably tried to explain to people what you’re experiencing, but this form of hearing loss is tough for people to understand.
-Especially if they’ve never experienced it for themselves.
+You’ve probably tried to explain to people what you’re experiencing, but this form of hearing loss is difficult for people to understand if they’ve never experienced it for themselves.

 How can this humming noise in my head not be there?
 Is it a hallucination?
 How can it keep me from understanding those around me?
 Or sleeping?